 Investing in individual stocks is extremely risky.
-If you put your entire portfolio into ten stocks then if one stock tanks it takes 10% of your nest egg with it.
-Yet there are still some individuals that will use individual stocks as part of their portfolio strategy.
-You might target high dividend paying stocks like utility stocks in hopes of earning a higher return than you would with a certificate of deposit.
+If you put your entire portfolio into ten stocks and one stock tanks, it could take 10% of your nest egg with it.
+Yet, some people still use individual stocks as part of their portfolio strategy.
+They might target high dividend payers such utility stocks in hopes of earning a higher return than with a certificate of deposit.
 Dividends are normally paid out quarterly.
-If you’ve received dividends toward the end of the year that can be a cause of an account increase.

 Roth IRA Mutual Fund Dividends and Capital Gains Distributions

 A third potential source of account growth are dividends or capital gains distributions from your mutual funds.
 Dividends are treated just like individual stock dividends with the exception that most mutual funds pay out dividends only once per year (usually in December).

 Capital gains distributions are a different beast.
 Let’s say you invest in Mutual Fund A on November 1st.
 That same mutual fund picks up shares of Stock B on February 1st.
 Stock B’s price has skyrocketed and the mutual fund managers are looking to cash out.
 They sell the shares the following December 1st and incur a capital gain on the difference of the price between when they bought and when they sold the shares.